-The DDA encompasses roughly two square miles of Downtown.
+The DDA encompasses just over one square mile of Downtown.
 For a map, click here.

 In 2016, City Council adopted the Experience Downtown Plan as the updated plan of development for DDA.
 The DDA is funded in two ways: first, by a 5-mill tax levy within the district to support its operations, and second, through Tax Increment Financing (TIF).
 The latter tax is the capture of increased property tax revenues following a baseline assessment.
 TIF revenues go into a special fund and as it grows, the funds can be leveraged for support of Downtown projects.
 The DDA’s TIF will expire in 2037.